Top 20 Doctor insights on: Can herpes cause leg pain

 Can genital herpes makes UR whole body itch such as chest back legs is it UR nervous system that causes the itch?

-Muscles!!!!: Think flesh/tissue and not bone/ligament/disc/nerves with chronic pain! begin a self-care with a wellness program of vits, magnesium glycinate, sleep hygiene, exercise, self massage, chiropractor, yoga, heat, epsom tub soaking, stretching all are needed.
+Muscles!!!!: Think flesh/tissue and not bone/ligament/disc/nerves with chronic pain!
+Begin a self-care with a wellness program of vits, magnesium glycinate, sleep hygiene, exercise, self massage, chiropractor, yoga, heat, epsom tub soaking, stretching all are needed.
 In my practice I use acupuncture and myofascial tissue release with trigger points w lidocaine. ...Read moreSee 2 more doctor answers

 - Talk to a doctor online

-- Can a ovarian cyst cause pain in hips and legs?
+- Does herpes cause pain in but and legs?

-- Can hemorrhoids cause leg pain?
+- Can herpes cause nerve pain?

-- Can constipation cause leg pain?
+- Can herpes cause back pain?

 - Can herpes cause testicle pain?

-- Can kidney infection cause leg pain?
+- Can anxiety cause leg pain?